FlexIN – FlexOUT

 We believe that in an inclusive and creative community based setting, the students can find a secure base in order to create and express themselves.
 The Flex Program promotes creativity, keeps youth socially engaged and mindful, provides them with a sense of pride and fosters success.
 By providing a positive outlet through recreation for self-expression, the FLEX program help participants find healthy solutions to conflict, and curb recidivism.

 FlexOUT provides free FLEX sessions and workshops for youth that have been released from detention, but we will also recruit other interested youth in the community.
 Our FlexOUT-Initiative includes youth-Interns to work with our team.
-The paid internships promote cooperation and support across generations.
 These youths are students that have been participating in our FlexIN dance-sessions before, but also other young individuals that have been reaching out with interest to get involved with our program.

-We are collaborating with Save Our Streets (S.O.S.)
-Block Parties to occupy space in the name of art and non-violence.
+We are collaborating with our partners to develop Block Parties to occupy space in the name of art and non-violence.
 Events like these provide the perfect platform to bring awareness and popularity to Flex dancing, while also giving at-risk youth the chance to engage with the dancers and learn respect for the art of Flexing.
 Ultimately, through all current and planned teaching sessions and performances, the FLEX Program aims to popularize Flex dancing among youth and the residents of Brooklyn in the hopes of passing along a legacy of dance that engages those it reaches in safe and constructive habits and more positive psychosocial behavior.

-FlexIN – FlexOUT is sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC).
+FlexIN – FlexOUT is sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC), and Carnegie Hall NeON.

 In the fall of 2015 the sister program: “Oslo Flex Program” was established in Norway.
 Oslo Flex Program is a nonprofit organization focusing on free recreational and creative activities (dance, music) that foster social relationships, positive body-image, and empowerment for kids and adolescents from different communities in Oslo.
 The Flex Program in New York has so far predominately been focused on services inside centers and institutions.
 In Norway the services are more in the community.
 The recreational and rehabilitating activities are good alternatives to gang related affiliations, drugs, and crime, and keep youth engaged and occupied during recreational time and recess.

 Multiple projects started to develop from Oslo Flex Program.
 For example, the dance group “Last Queens”, which constitutes of 15 young women who actively assist in running the different activities (junior sessions, dance sessions at immigration centers, and open dance classes for youth in the community).
-The group participates in many shows and events throughout the year (http://tv.ukm.no/fylke/oslo/2017/10691-Last-Queens/).
-We are based in a youth center at Bjølsen, Oslo.
+The group participates in many shows and events throughout the year.

 Back to School Project: